...

 The Change Healthcare breach in February 2024, which disrupted insurance claims processing for dental offices across the country for weeks, began with a single set of compromised credentials on a remote access portal that had no Multi-Factor Authentication.
 One unprotected access point.
 One stolen password.
 Consequences that reached across the entire dental industry.

-Infographic stating credential-based attacks were the top ransomware entry method in both 2023 and 2024, with remote access without MFA being the most common form in healthcare
+Credential-based attacks were the top ransomware entry method in both 2023 and 2024.

 What Remote Access Looks Like in a Dental Practice